gpschool/gpss20/README.md

 Confweb
 ---

 This is a repository for easily creating conferences.
-To create your own conference.
-Create a repo in your username with your confname then type.
+To create your own conference create a repo in your username with your confname then type.

 ```
 $ git clone --bare https://github.com/sods/confweb.git